Azure/kubernetes-hackfest/labs/windows/labs/build-application/README.md

     # Persist for Later Sessions in Case of Timeout
     echo export ACRNAME=acrhackfest$UNIQUE_SUFFIX >> ~/.bashrc
     # Create Azure Container Registry
-    az acr create --resource-group $RGNAME --name $ACRNAME --sku Basic
+    az acr create --resource-group $RGNAME --name $ACRNAME --sku Basic --admin-enabled
     ```

-1. Run bash script to authenticate with Azure Container Registry from AKS

-    Running this script will grant the Managed Identity created at cluster creation time access to ACR.

-    **NOTE: If the below role assignment fails due to permissions, we will do it the hard way and create an Image Pull Secret.**
+1. Create a registry credential to be used by the cluster to access your ACR

+    **NOTE: We're using admin credentials for this lab.
+In real world scenarios you may choose to use a service principal and disable admin credentials on the ACR.**

     ```bash
-    sh labs/build-application/reg-acr.sh $RGNAME $CLUSTERNAME $ACRNAME
+    # Get the Admin user name
+    ACRUSERNAME=$(az acr credential show -g $RGNAME -n $ACRNAME -o tsv --query username)

+    # Get the password
+    ACRPASSWD=$(az acr credential show -g $RGNAME -n $ACRNAME -o tsv --query passwords[0].value)

+    kubectl create -n hackfest secret docker-registry regcred \
+    --docker-server=$ACRUSERNAME.azurecr.io \
+    --docker-username=$ACRUSERNAME \
+    --docker-password=$ACRPASSWD
     ```

 1. Deploy Azure SQL DB